raikitty/se_project_aroundtheus/README.md

 This project is made so all the elements are displayed correctly on popular screen sizes.
 Following the project's checklist a variety of different technologies were used in the completion of this project.

 These include following the BEM methodology and structure for HTML and CSS.
 Semantics are a vital piece of this project in that it allows us to understand what the purpose or role the HTML or CSS code may have.
-For example, the usage of <header>. <footer>, <main>, and <section>.
+For example, the usage of header. footer, main, and section tags.

 Fonts were connected using @font-face queries found in inter.css file and placed into it's own font.css file.